Learning disorders can make it hard for a child to read, write or do simple math. Understand the signs and what you can do.By Mayo Clinic Staff

 Many children who have learning disorders, also known as learning disabilities, struggle for a long time before being diagnosed.
 This can affect a child's self-esteem and motivation.
-Understand how to identify signs that might signal learning disorders and what you can do to help your child cope.
+Understand how to recognize signs that might signal learning disorders and what you can do to help your child.

 A learning disorder is a disorder that affects a person's ability to acquire and use academic skills, such as reading and calculating.
 Learning disorders aren't the same as mental or physical disabilities, and don't reflect a child's intelligence.
 Instead, learning disorders affect a child's ability to complete a task or use certain skills, particularly in school.

 - Dyslexia.
 Dyslexia is a learning disorder characterized by difficulty reading, spelling and recalling known words.

 - Dyscalculia.
 Dyscalculia is a learning disorder related to math concepts.
 Signs include difficulty solving even simple math problems or sequencing information or events.

 - Nonverbal learning disability.
 This learning disorder is characterized by difficulty with nonverbal cues, such as coordination and body language.